-In November 2021, Clinic director Clare R. Norins and legal fellow Samantha C. Hamilton presented to over 80 judges from around the country at the National College of Probate Judges‘ annual fall conference held in Savannah, Georgia.
+In November 2021, Clinic director Clare R. Norins and legal fellow Samantha C. Hamilton presented to over 80 members of the National College of Probate Judges at their annual fall conference held in Savannah, Georgia.

 First Amendment Clinic students Amy Morgia (3L) & Donavan Juleus (3L) helped prepare the presentation and researched and co-authored the accompanying CLE paper.

 *Current as dated and not intended to be legal advice.